Wausau, Wisconsin: Government and politics

 Wausau has a mayor–council form of government.
 Eleven elected alderpersons make up the city council, each representing one district of the city.
 The city council manages eight standing committees, including Parks & Recreation, Parking & Traffic, Finance, Human Resources, Public Health & Safety, Economic Development, Coordinating, and Capital Improvement & Street Maintenance.

 The mayor of Wausau is Doug Diny, who was sworn in on April 16, 2024.
 Diny, who served as District 4 Alderperson of Wausau from 2022 to 2024, defeated incumbent mayor Katie Rosenberg in the April 2, 2024, election.

 Fire department

 The Wausau Fire Department has 3 stations within the city which contain 5 ambulances, 4 engines, a heavy rescue vehicle, a 100-foot platform truck, rescue boats, inspections vehicles, and command vehicles.
 The department also has a hazardous incident team, or HIT, which is a type II regional hazardous materials team.

 The department employs 72 full-time firefighter/paramedics.
 It responded to 6,490 calls in 2021.

 Police department

-The Wausau Police Department is responsible for law enforcement services in the City of Wausau.
+The Wausau Police Department, founded in 1872, is responsible for law enforcement services in the City of Wausau.
 On average, between 8–12 officers are on patrol at a time.
+The police department employs 82 sworn officers.